 Instead of packing plastic wrap opt for beeswax wraps instead.
-These are a way better option to saran wrap, you can wash them in cold water and reuse them to wrap food.
+These are a way better option than saran wrap, you can wash them in cold water and reuse them to wrap food.
 Beeswax wraps will keep your food fresher than plastic, 100%.
 I suggest packing a few sizes.
-If you don’t have any of the above the reuse whatever you have at home, even if it’s plastic!
+If you don't have any of the above the reuse whatever you have at home, even if it's plastic!

 What is the best food to take camping?